Tips and tricks for setting up TV speakers

 Surround sound and Dolby Atmos

-Configuring surround systems
+Configuring surround sound systems

-Set up Dolby Atmos
+Setting up Dolby Atmos

 Fine adjustments: Equalizer and sound modes